Trends in U.S. Study Abroad

 Nationally, the number of U.S. students studying abroad for credit during the the 2014-2015 academic year grew 2.9 percent from 304,467 students to 313,415 students.
 This represents just over 1.5 percent of all U.S. students enrolled at institutions of higher education in the United States and about 10 percent of U.S. graduates.
 A recent survey found that almost 40% of companies surveyed missed international business opportunities because of a lack of internationally competent personnel.
 When 95% of consumers live outside of the United States, we cannot afford to ignore this essential aspect of higher education.

-NAFSA has long advocated for policies to expand the total number of U.S. students studying abroad, and increase the diversity of study abroad students to more closely match the undergraduate population, and encourage study in nontraditional locations.
+NAFSA has long advocated for policies such as the Senator Paul Simon Study Abroad Program Act to expand the total number of U.S. students studying abroad, and increase the diversity of study abroad students to more closely match the undergraduate population, and encourage study in nontraditional locations.

 The decentralized nature of U.S. higher education allows for considerable variance in study abroad participation from institution to institution and from state to state.
 NAFSA’s breakdown of study abroad enrollment by state lets institutions and state leaders gauge how they compare with national trends.